vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

   -decode Decode a Base64-encoded file
   -encode Encode a file to Base64

-* Now, we can execute the file (assuming powershell ps1 file) to get the full powershell ICMP reverse shell with buffer managment so, we would be able to get full output of the commands.
+* Now, we can execute the file (assuming powershell ps1 file) to get the full powershell ICMP reverse shell with buffer management so, we would be able to get full output of the commands.

 * Now, most of the time after getting the intial shell, probably, we would have figured out user credentials ( let's say from www-data or iisapppool user to normal/ admin user credentials. ) At this point of time, we can use the below code to create a PSCredential.